 \section{Unlocking time-dependent spherical cosmic ray transport with \texttt{SAETASS}}

-In this work, we have presented \texttt{SAETASS}, a novel open-source numerical solver designed to study spherically symmetric astrophysical systems, where general-purpose Galactic propagation codes \citep{Strong1998, Evoli2017, Kissmann2014, Maurin2020} encounter difficulties and only highly simplified analytical steady-state models exist \citep{Morlino2021}.
-Developed within a conservative finite volume framework, the code robustly solves the fully time-dependent astroparticle transport equation in one-dimensional spherical symmetry.
-As detailed in Section~\ref{sec:mathematical_numerical}, the solver's architecture is built upon a modular operator-splitting approach.
-By treating hyperbolic transport with a high-resolution, shock-capturing MUSCL-Hancock scheme, and the parabolic diffusion term with an implicit, batched Crank-Nicolson algorithm, \texttt{SAETASS} ensures global particle conservation, numerical stability across steep physical gradients and the correct handling of geometrical specificities of spherical symmetry.
+In this work, we presented \texttt{SAETASS}, a novel open-source numerical solver designed for the time-dependent astroparticle transport equation in one-dimensional spherical symmetry.
+By combining a high-resolution, shock-capturing MUSCL-Hancock scheme for hyperbolic advection with an implicit, batched Crank-Nicolson algorithm for parabolic diffusion, the code ensures global particle conservation and numerical stability across steep physical gradients.

-The accuracy and consistency of these numerical schemes were extensively verified in Section~\ref{sec:tests}.
-Through a rigorous suite of validation tests, ranging from theoretical steady-state limits to transient scenarios evaluated via the method of manufactured solutions, we confirmed the expected convergence rates and the correct physical behaviour of each isolated operator.
-Furthermore, the practical application of \texttt{SAETASS} to a recently studied astrophysical problem \cite{Menchiari2024}, presented in Section~\ref{sec:applications}, showcased its capacity to handle complex, physically motivated setups.
-The solver successfully resolved sharp transitions at the termination shock and bubble boundaries, revealing the energy-dependent transient phases of proton transport across Kolmogorov, Kraichnan and Bohm diffusion regimes.
-Crucially, it seamlessly recovered analytical steady-state profiles while providing the pre-equilibrium temporal dynamics that static models inherently miss.
+The physical accuracy of these numerical schemes was rigorously verified through a suite of tests.
+Furthermore, the practical application of \texttt{SAETASS} to a wind-blown bubble scenario demonstrated its capability to handle complex, physically motivated setups.
+The solver seamlessly resolved sharp transitions at shock boundaries and successfully recovered both the pre-equilibrium temporal dynamics and the analytical steady-state profiles of proton transport across different diffusion regimes.

-These demonstrated capabilities make \texttt{SAETASS} a highly valuable tool for investigating a broad spectrum of localized astrophysical environments.
-Systems characterized by dominant radial stratification, such as expanding supernova remnants, stellar wind-blown bubbles, young pulsar wind nebulae or TeV halos around neutron stars, can now be modelled with a fully time-dependent and loss-inclusive numerical treatment.
-Applications to these particular scenarios will be studied in subsequent works.
+These demonstrated capabilities make \texttt{SAETASS} a highly valuable tool for investigating localized, radially stratified environments.
+Systems such as expanding supernova remnants, stellar wind-blown bubbles, young pulsar wind nebulae or TeV halos around neutron stars can now be modelled with a fully time-dependent and loss-inclusive numerical treatment.
+Applications to these specific scenarios will be explored in subsequent works.